PClean: Bayesian Data Cleaning at Scale with Domain-Specific Probabilistic Programming: MODELING

-Now, instead of first generating an object set $\mathbf{S}_C$ and then assigning the reference slots in $\mathbf{Ref}_\mathbf{S}(C)$, we directly model the \textit{co-reference partition} of $\mathbf{Ref}_\mathbf{S}(C)$, i.e., we will partition the references to objects of class $C$ into disjoint subsets, within each of which we will take all references to point to the same target object.
+We then generate a \textit{co-reference partition} of $\mathbf{Ref}_\mathbf{S}^C$, i.e., we partition the references to class $C$ into disjoint subsets, within each of which we take all references to target the same object.
 To do this, we use the two-parameter Chinese restaurant process $CRP(X, s, d)$, which defines a non-parametric distribution over partitions of its set-valued parameter $X$.
 The strength $s$ and discount $d$ control the sizes of the clusters.
-We can use the CRP to generate a partition of all references to class $C$. \textit{We treat the resulting partition as the object set $\mathbf{S}_C$}, i.e., each component defines one object of class $C$:
+The CRP generates a partition of all references to class $C$, and \textit{we treat the resulting partition as the object set $\mathbf{S}_C$}, i.e., each component defines one object of class $C$:

-To set the reference slots $r.Y$ with target class $T(\mathbf{Class}(r).Y) = C$, we simply look up which partition component $(r, Y)$ (viewed as an element of $\mathbf{Ref}_{\mathbf{S}}(C)$) was assigned to.
+To set the reference slots $r.Y$ with target class $T(\mathbf{Class}(r).Y) = C$, we simply look up which partition component $(r, Y)$ (viewed as an element of $\mathbf{Ref}_{\mathbf{S}}^C$) was assigned to.
 Since we have equated these partition components with objects of class $C$, we can directly set $r.Y$ to point to the component (object) that contains $(r, Y)$ as an element:

-This procedure can be applied iteratively to generate object sets for every relevant class, and simultaneously to fill all these objects' reference slots.
+This procedure can be applied iteratively to generate object sets for every class and fill all reference slots.

-\section{Inference}
+\section{INFERENCE}

 PClean's non-parametric structure prior ensures that PClean models admit a sequential representation, which can be used as the basis of a resample-move sequential Monte Carlo inference scheme (Section~\ref{sec:smc}).
 However, if the SMC and rejuvenation proposals are made from the model prior, as is typical in PPLs, inference will still require prohibitively many particles to deliver accurate results.
 To address this issue, PClean uses a \textit{proposal compiler} that exploits conditional independence in the model to generate fast enumeration-based proposal kernels for both SMC and MCMC rejuvenation (Section~\ref{sec:proposals}).
 Finally, to help users scale these proposals to large data, we introduce \textit{inference hints}, lightweight annotations in the PClean program that can divide variables into subproblems to be separately handled by the proposal, or direct the enumerator to focus its efforts on a dynamically computed subset of a large discrete domain (Section~\ref{sec:hints}).